Posted on April 28th, 2023

-The Scottsdale Airport is owned and supervised by the City of Scottsdale.
-During World War II, it served as a primary flight training school for US Army Air Forces aviation cadets.
-The airport gained prominence during the war as a training field.
-After the war, Arizona State Teachers College took over the airport before it was acquired by the City of Scottsdale in 1966.
-According to official airport records, approximately 169,000 takeoffs and landings occurred at this busy GA facility in 2022.
+The airport has a rich history and is owned and operated by the City of Scottsdale.
+It served as a primary flight training base for U.S. Army Air Forces aviation cadets during World War II.
+Following the war, the airport transitioned under the management of Arizona State Teachers College before being acquired by the City of Scottsdale in 1966.

 Source: scottsdaleaz.gov